-INHALATION: Vapors, mists, sprays, or dusts of this product can cause irritation to the respiratory tract.
-Ethylene glycol monobutyl ether, a component of this product, may cause central nervous system depression characterized by headache, nausea, dizziness, confusion, unconsciousness, coma, and death.
-High concentrations of both n-Butane and Ethylene glycol monobutyl ether may have a narcotic effect.
-This product can cause liver, kidney and blood disorders.
+INHALATION: Vapors, mists, dust, or sprays of this product can cause irritation to the respiratory system.
+High concentrations of acetone, toluene, and methanol, components of this product can cause central nervous system depression characterized by headache, nausea, vomiting, dizziness, drowsiness, narcosis, unconsciousness and death.

-CONTACT WITH SKIN or EYES: Contact can cause eye or skin irritation.
+CONTACT WITH SKIN or EYES: Contact may irritate or burn skin and eyes.
 Prolonged skin contact can result in dermatitis.
-Prolonged eye contact can result in redness, pain, and tearing.
+Prolonged eye exposure may include stinging, redness, tearing, and pain.

-SKIN ABSORPTION: Ethylene glycol monobutyl ether, a component of this product, can potentially be absorbed through the skin.
+SKIN ABSORPTION: Methanol, acetone, and toluene, components of this product can potentially be absorbed through the skin.

 INGESTION: If the product is swallowed, irritation of the mouth, throat, and other tissues of the gastro-intestinal system can occur.
-Ethylene glycol monobutyl ether, a component of this product, may cause central nervous system depression characterized by headache, nausea, dizziness, confusion, unconsciousness, coma, and death.
-Ingestion of large amounts can cause irritation, pain, vomiting, and diarrhea.
+Ingestion of large amounts can cause abdominal pain, nausea, vomiting, and symptoms that parallel over-exposure from inhalation.
+Aspiration into the lungs can produce severe lung damage and is a medical emergency.